Don't read this.

 Day 989, so close to 1000 entries and after a depressing day punctuated by comedy (watching the end of the final season of Seinfeld) and obsessing about finding the original version of a particular source for my master's thesis when I could just quote it indirectly, it occurs to me that 1000 is a nice round number and rounds numbers are great ends.

-Not the everyday me wants to finish doing this.
+Not that everyday me wants to finish doing this.
 Unless I could justify going back to writing fiction each day, I am lately again of a mind that I need these words each night to get by.

 It's that kind of day.